The lattice of varieties of monoids: Identities and related conditions

-It is verified in~\cite[Corollary~2]{Sukhanov-82} that any non-group chain variety of semigroups is contained in a maximal chain variety, while any non-group non-chain variety of semigroups contains some minimal non-chain subvariety.
-In the case of monoids, both these statements do not hold.
-Indeed, the variety $\mathbf C_n$ with $n\geq 3$ is not contained in a maximal chain variety (see Fig.~\ref{all chain var}); non-chain varieties of monoids that do not contain any minimal non-chain subvariety are indicated in~\cite[Corollary~7.4]{Gusev-Vernikov-18}.
-Another significant feature of the monoid case is that there is a non-finitely based non-group chain variety of monoids (namely, the variety $\mathbf M_5$~\cite[Proposition~5.1]{Jackson-05}), while all non-group chain varieties of semigroups are finitely based.
+Every non-group chain variety of semigroups is contained in a maximal chain variety, while any non-group non-chain variety of semigroups contains some minimal non-chain subvariety \cite[Corollary~2]{Sukhanov-82}.
+However, these statements do not hold for monoid varieties.
+Indeed, the variety $\mathbf C_n$ with $n\ge 3$ is not contained in a maximal chain variety (see Fig.~\ref{all chain var}), while non-chain varieties of monoids that do not contain any minimal non-chain subvariety exist \cite[Corollary~7.4]{Gusev-Vernikov-18}.
+Another significant feature of the monoid case is that $\mathbf M_5$ is a non-finitely based non-group chain variety of monoids \cite[Proposition~5.1]{Jackson-05b}, while all non-group chain varieties of semigroups are finitely based.
 Since the set of all finitely based group varieties is countably infinite, Theorem~\ref{chain gr uncount} implies that there are uncountably many group chain varieties without finite identity basis.
-However, explicit examples of non-finitely based chain group varieties have not been published anywhere so far.
+However, explicit examples of non-finitely based chain group varieties have not been found so far.

 There is one more interesting consequence of Theorem~\ref{chain descript}.